Skip to content

 March 24, 2025

 Join us for an opportunity to meet your federal candidates ahead of the upcoming election.
-The Barrie Chamber of Commerce is a non-partisan organization, the Barrie Chamber of Commerce works with all elected officials to support local businesses and broader economic development.
-This event provides a platform for all confirmed candidates to introduce themselves, share…
+Hosted by the Barrie Chamber of Commerce and BDAR (Barrie & District Association of Realtors).
+As a non-partisan organization, the Barrie Chamber of Commerce works closely with all elected officials to support local businesses and broader economic development.
+This event provides…

 eNewsletter: New Year Business Highlights 2025